 Use your strategic thinking to understand how much you can invest.
 Focus your limited resources on a distinct opportunity point.
 The reasons you would strategically invest in the media include:

-- Discovery of a new brand message you know will motivate consumers to buy your brand.
+- First, the discovery of a new brand message you know will motivate consumers to buy your brand.

-- Identified change in consumer needs, motivations, or behaviors, which will benefit your brand.
+- Next, identify change in consumer needs, motivations, or behaviors, which will benefit your brand.

-- Shift the competitive dynamic, with an opportunity to make gains or a necessity to defend.
+- Then, shift the competitive dynamic, with an opportunity to make gains or a necessity to defend.

 - Continue to fuel brand growth with a window to drive brand profits.